 GeneCards Summary for NDUFV2 Gene

-NDUFV2 (NADH Dehydrogenase (Ubiquinone) Flavoprotein 2, 24kDa) is a Protein Coding gene.
-Diseases associated with NDUFV2 include leigh syndrome with leukodystrophy and mitochondrial complex i deficiency.
+NDUFV2 (NADH:Ubiquinone Oxidoreductase Core Subunit V2) is a Protein Coding gene.
+Diseases associated with NDUFV2 include Mitochondrial Complex I Deficiency and Leigh Syndrome With Leukodystrophy.
 Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
 GO annotations related to this gene include oxidoreductase activity and NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot Summary for NDUFV2 Gene